elementalcollision/safetensorstogguf/README.md

 # SafeTensors to GGUF Converter

-A command-line tool to convert Hugging Face models in SafeTensors format to GGUF format for use with [llama.cpp](https://github.com/ggerganov/llama.cpp).
+A toolkit for working with Hugging Face models and GGUF format for use with [llama.cpp](https://github.com/ggerganov/llama.cpp).
+It includes tools to convert SafeTensors to GGUF and to quantize GGUF models to more efficient formats.

 ## Features

+### SafeTensors to GGUF Conversion
 - Converts SafeTensors model files to GGUF format
 - Supports Llama-4 models with Mixture of Experts (MoE) architecture
 - Handles multimodal models by skipping vision components
 - Supports custom tokenizer formats used in Llama-4
 - Automatically detects the llama.cpp directory or allows custom path specification

+### GGUF Quantization
+- Quantizes GGUF models to more efficient formats
+- Supports various quantization types (q4_0, q4_k, q5_k, etc.)
+- Automatically names output files based on quantization type
+- Provides size comparison between original and quantized models

 ## Requirements